Kanbanboards IV–shaping stuff up

 And then in the KanbanBoardController I removed all the methods save the Index action method.
 Leaving me with this very slimmed controller: slimmed controller

 There – much better.
-Ooops – almost forget.
+Ooops – almost forgot.
 Better run my specs and tests.
 There – they run fine.
 I feel better.

 Next!